aws/sagemaker-python-sdk/doc/using_tf.rst

 Support for installing packages using ``requirements.txt`` varies with Tensorflow versions:

-- For Tensorflow 1.15.2 with Python 3.7 or newer, Tensorflow 2.2 or newer, and Script Mode without Horovod in any version:
+- For TensorFlow 1.11 or newer using Script Mode without Horovod, Tensorflow 1.15.2 with Python 3.7 or newer, and Tensorflow 2.2 or newer:
     - Include a ``requirements.txt`` file in the same directory as your training script.
     - You must specify this directory using the ``source_dir`` argument when creating a Tensorflow estimator.
 - For older versions of Tensorflow using Script Mode with Horovod:
     - Write a shell script for your entry point that first calls ``pip install -r requirements.txt``, then runs your training script.
+    - For an example of using shell scripts, see `this example notebook <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-python-sdk/tensorflow_script_mode_using_shell_commands/tensorflow_script_mode_using_shell_commands.ipynb>`__.
-- For older versions of Tensorflow using Framework Mode:
+- For older versions of Tensorflow using Legacy Mode:
     - Specify the path to your ``requirements.txt`` file using the ``requirements_file`` argument.

 A ``requirements.txt`` file is a text file that contains a list of items that are installed by using ``pip install``.